Crane1195/DIYB0XX/MiniAluminum/Detatchable Cable/README.md

-# Crane's Detatchable Gamecube Cable Guide
+# Crane's Detachable Gamecube Cable Guide
 ![image](https://i.imgur.com/GE0oSzS.jpg)

-Here you will find all the information needed to make a detatchable cable for a custom Gamecube controller/fightstick.
+Here you will find all the information needed to make a detachable cable for a custom Gamecube controller/fightstick.

 If you have any questions regarding the process, feel free to message me on Discord @Crane#1195, or join the 20XX Discord here https://discord.gg/6wcEaDU and ask in the DIY #discussion channel